-During their three weeks in Gordon’s Bay, students will work with GVI to coordinate a school holiday program focused on health and physical education at a local primary school.
-GVI works in Nomzamo Township, an informal community 40 minutes from Cape Town and in the small sea suburb of Gordon’s Bay.
-Having been involved in the area since 2009 (and in South Africa for almost 15 years), GIV has established relationships with Ikhayalethemba Safe Haven, Nceduluntu Educare Centre, Nceduluntu Grade R, and ACJ Primary School amongst others.
+During their three weeks in Gordon’s Bay, students will work with GVI to coordinate a school holiday program focused on health and physical education at a local community centre.
+GVI works in the townships of Nomzamo and Zola, informal communities 40 minutes from Cape Town and in the small seaside suburb of Gordon’s Bay.
+Having been involved in the area since 2009 (and in South Africa for almost 15 years), GIV has established relationships with, ACJ Primary School, Nomzamo Community Centre, Anointed Multipurpose Centre and several local pre-schools amongst others.

-The GVI South African Community Development program has five focus areas: teaching, childcare, healthcare, women’s empowerment, and sports.
+The GVI South African Community Development program has five focus areas: teaching, early childhood development, healthcare, women’s empowerment, and sports.
 During their time here, ACE volunteers will get involved in setting up and running a school holiday program with the local community members.
 Based on the needs of the community, volunteers could lead workshops with local women which could vary from computer skills to CV writing.
-There may also be basic, light construction work to complete.
-This can take the form of mural painting and decoration, basic furniture and playground repair and maintenance, and other basic, lightweight construction projects.

-For example, last year’s ACE group volunteered part of their time (2 weeks) at the local primary school and held a holiday athletics program.
+For example, last year’s ACE group volunteered part of their time (2 weeks) at the local community centre and held a holiday athletics program.
 During their stay, the ACE group designed the school holiday program working alongside GVI staff to make sure the program aligned with our long-term objectives to leave a sustainable impact on the ground.
-Students planned and facilitated sports and health activities and also gave the children a hot meal.
+Students planned and facilitated sports and health activities and also provided the children with a hot meal as part of the program.
 For the third week, the ACE group spent their morning teaching the local women in the community basic computer and interview skills to increase their employability.
-In the afternoons, the group built outdoor play equipment for the Ndzuzo Street Creche so that the children could participate in outdoor exercise and develop their gross motor skills.
+In the afternoons, the group delivered first aid and health workshops to local community members.
 This was an ideal example of how a group of individuals can come together for a common cause, challenge themselves with a task, learn to work together as a team, and ultimately make a difference.

 The ACE program will be a full mix of time devoted to the volunteer projects, teambuilding, cultural enrichment activities, reflection and discussion sessions, all geared towards making this the experience of a lifetime.
 Service projects may take place in the following work settings: schools, offices and outdoors.
 Time will be built into the schedule for daily workouts.